 We'll start out with some definitions which are going to help in future articles, and then we'll move on to building the three different groups I'm about to define.
 Because of my play experience, my side is ALL going to be Rebel based and Rebel oriented.
 I have zero experience piloting TIE fighters or TIE bombers, so it's not worth my speculating when I can just let Eric give his opinions on those.
-My advice will be relatively general, so it should apply to both sides, but specific builds will have Eric's input.
-Given those three different groups, I'll move to the proper way to the squadron fight with each group, and I'm sure by the end I'll have some final thoughts about this whole thing to wrap it all up.
-In the process of rereading this all, I realize NOW that I need to add in both a short "after" article about how to properly attack and bomb your opponent's ships with your squadrons, and another about fighting a heavy squadron list.
-This paragraph may only exist in here to provide me an outline of where I'm going to go; just giving me an outline for where to go.
+My advice will be relatively general, so it should apply to both sides, but specific builds will definitely have Eric's input.
+When I started writing these posts, I had some trepidation about the entire thing.
 "Teach the entire Armada community how to squadron when only occasional people asked for it and may be silently judging you from their computer screen if/when you screw up" only causes SOME anxiety, it's fine!

 |If you have a better example of anxiety, please let me know!